Starliner Launch Opens New Space Era

 Eras end fast at NASA: The moment Apollo 17 splashed down in the Pacific Ocean on December 19, 1972, America’s initial lunar ambitions came to an end.
 The moment the shuttle Atlantis rolled to a stop at the Kennedy Space Center in Florida on July 21, 2011, that was the close of a program that had seen 135 shuttles fly.

 But new eras can begin fast too, and one got off to a fiery start Friday morning at 6.36 a.m.
-EST, when an Atlas V rocket carrying the Boeing Starliner spacecraft blasted off from the Kennedy Space Center’s Launch Complex 41.
+EST, when an Atlas V rocket carrying the Boeing Starliner spacecraft successfully blasted off from the Kennedy Space Center’s Launch Complex 41.
 Per NASA, it was expected to reach orbital insertion at 7:07 a.m., thirty one minutes later.
+But while the rocket remains in a “stable orbit,” Boeing has since confirmed its orbital insertion was “off-nominal.”
+NASA flight controllers are working to reposition the rocket and, per the Associated Press, “looking into all their options.”

-With that, a new age of American crews launching in American spacecraft from American soil at last began.
+With these efforts ongoing, a new age of American crews launching in American spacecraft from American soil is potentially in the balance.

-Sort of.
+Related Stories

 There was no one actually aboard the Starliner when it launched today, unless you count an anthropomorphic dummy named Rosie—after the iconic Rosie the Riveter character from the World War II posters, who encouraged women to enter the workforce while the men fought the war.
 The Starliner’s Rosie was outfitted with the signature red bandana the original Rosie wore in the posters and, more importantly, with biometric sensors to test how the g-loads, vibrations and other stressors of launch will affect real astronauts.

-Related Stories

-But Rosie the dummy presages big things.
-The Starliner is expected to dock with the International Space Station (ISS) on Saturday at 8:08 a.m., carrying with it 272 kg (600 lbs) of equipment, food, clothing and holiday gifts for the crew.
+But Rosie the dummy could presage big things.
+Prior to the issues reported Friday morning, the Starliner has been expected to dock with the International Space Station (ISS) on Saturday at 8:08 a.m., carrying with it 272 kg (600 lbs) of equipment, food, clothing and holiday gifts for the crew.
+The AP reports that this is now “in jeopardy.”

 There is nothing particularly special about an uncrewed cargo ship docking with the station; the ISS could not operate without milk runs from Earth on the average of every other month.
 However, if everything goes well with this particular Starliner, the next one (currently planned for the first half of 2020) will at very long last carry a crew of three veteran astronauts: Chris Furguson, Sunita Williams and Mike Fincke.

 “She’s pretty tough,” Fincke told the AP of the Rosie dummy.
 She’s going to take the hit for us.”